CoderionLabs/exoberry/README.md

 Contributing
 -------------------
 DEOS is a meritocratic open source project with a large variety of tasks.
 Even if you can't write code, you can still help!
-DEOS needs designers, \(technical\) writers, translators, testers...
+DEOS needs designers, \(technical\) writers, translators, testers ...
 Get involved and help out!

 ## Contributing code
 To submit code fork this respository and submit a pull request like usual.

 ## Contributing documentation
-Write now nothing is really documented.
+Right now nothing is really documented.
 Just find an undocumented class, write documentation for it, and [submit a patch](https://github.com/friedrich12/DEOS/blob/master/PATCHES.md).

 ## Contributing software ports
-Right now there is not a software porter see issue 8.
+Right now there is not a software porter, see issue #8.

 ## Exokernel?